 - Task data is deleted from the database after execution, as the persistent storage is used only to ensure transactional consistency.

-- For errors, only the class, message, and code are stored.
+- For errors, the class, message, code, and trace are stored as structured data (not serialized PHP objects).

 - TSQM is lightweight and fast but has not been tested under heavy loads.